01 of 07

 From the gas regulator, gas flows to the gas burner assembly, which you can access through a metal panel on the bottom of the water heater's outer casing.
 This assembly includes the pilot light and gas burner itself.
 The pilot light and burner adjustment are key to proper and energy-efficient operation of the water heater.
 The gas flames should about 1/2 inch in height and should have blue tips (yellow flames indicate dirty burner jets or an improper air mixture).
 The pilot light includes a key component known as a thermocouple—a small valve that converts heat to an electrical impulse.
 On newer water heaters, this component is known as a flame sensor.
 The thermocouple or flame sensor is a key safety feature, since it senses the presence of the pilot flame and prevents gas from flowing to the burner if there is no pilot flame to ignite it.
 Repacing a thermocouple or flame sensor is a fairly easy job.Continue to 5 of 7 below.

 05 of 07

-The exhaust flue serves two purposes.
-It exhausts combustion gasses from the burner, and it serves as a type of heat exchanger helping to heat the water in the storage tank.
-The flue must be properly exhausted to the outside, and there are specific code requirements for the type of flue construction and acceptable details.Continue to 6 of 7 below.
+The exhaust flue, a hollow cylinder running through the center of the tank, serves two purposes.
+It exhausts combustion gases from the gas burner, and it serves as a type of heat exchanger helping to heat the water in the tank.
+The flue must be properly exhausted to the outdoors, and there are specific code requirements for the construction of the flue.Continue to 6 of 7 below.

 06 of 07